apache/trafficserver/doc/reference/configuration/records.config.en.rst

    if those sessions can be re-used.
 However, not all web servers support requests for different virtual hosts on the same connection so use with caution.

+   .. note: Server sessions to different ports never match even if the FQDN and IP address match.

 .. ts:cv:: CONFIG proxy.config.http.server_session_sharing.pool STRING thread

    Control the scope of server session re-use if it is enabled by :ts:cv:`proxy.config.http.server_session_sharing.match`.
 The valid values are